 - Rapid heart rate

 Treatment is based on symptoms.
-Beta-blockers relieve rapid heart rate and excessive sweating.
+Medicines called beta-blockers may be used to relieve rapid heart rate and excessive sweating.

 When to Contact a Medical Professional